 #4.
 Children may be arriving soon.

 While not all newlywed couples may be thinking about having children, it’s safe to say that many will be.
-In fact, planning for children or thinking about having additional children is probably one of the most common reasons why someone chooses to purchase a life insurance policy in the first place!
+In fact, planning for children or thinking about expanding the family is often one of the most common reasons why someone chooses to purchase a life insurance policy.

 However, this can complicate things when it comes to calculating how much life insurance is needed.
-In addition to factoring in things lost wages and mortgage costs, which someone might want to cover with a life insurance policy, you’ll now want to factor in costs such as child care or college funds.
+In addition to factoring in things like lost wages and mortgage costs, which someone might want to cover with a life insurance policy, they will also need to factor in costs such as child care or college funds.
 These additional expenses can significantly impact the amount of life insurance coverage needed to adequately protect the family’s financial future.

 #5.
 You may be the primary income earner for the family.